totaljs/components/j-Crop/readme.md

 - drag and drop
 - local files
 - responsive
-- __NEW__: automatically rotates image according to the EXIF information
+- automatically rotates image according to the EXIF information

 __Configuration__: